VincentCheval/ProVerifXOR/README.md

 	cd proverifXOR
 	./build

 This will create the executable proverif.
+It is possible that right after downloading the folder, executing `./build` yields a `permission denied: ./build`.
+In such a case run:

+	chmod +x build
+	./build

 To remove the installed files: